 I’ll be happy to use the resources that I have at my disposal to conduct diamond searches on your behalf.
 I just won’t be using the diamond search engine provided by Leon Megé to do so.
 My recommendation to Leon Megé would be to check out the diamond search engine and resulting diamond details pages offered by his online competitors:

-These companies offer diamond search engines which are user friendly.
+These companies offer diamond search engines that are user-friendly.
 They also provide extensive diamond detail pages, which provide instant access to:

 And by all means, feel free to send me the details for any diamond that you are considering from Leon Megé.
 I am more than happy to help you review the details and provide you with an assessment of the ASET Scope, Hearts & Arrows Scope, and Ideal Scope images as applicable.
 Since this information is not readily available on the web site, you’ll need to submit an Enquiry for whichever diamonds you are considering from Leon Megé using the button provided with each diamond listing.
 You can submit the details to me via the Diamond Concierge Form.
 Provide me with the diamond grading report number, and then send me any images provided in an email upon receipt of my response.